For three decades I've juggled three ontologies, or views of reality.

 But what is seriously the relationship between the forms channeling the flux of physical, biological and human reality and oscillators?
 A wedding, a law, etiquette, habits of thought and political ideologies may all be seen as forms that guide human behavior in more or less rigid or chaotic ways.
 But how does this relate to the oscillations and interference patterns of the fields that organized biological, cognitive and possibly social action?

 What occurred to me today, during my afternoon constitutional, was that forms may be a convenient way to reify or merely conceptualize frequency and vibration - in such a way that we can actually imagine and think about and act on these oscillators and vibrations in everyday life.

-Long-term, this materialism proved a bot of a mixed blessing, and probably ended up doing as much damage to the planet (climate destruction through greedy consumer culture powered by advances in science and technology).
-So, given that it is hard to image a huge symphony of strings or oscillators, we may use the "forms channeling the flux" metaphor simply to keep the conversation going.
+Long-term, this materialism proved to be a mixed blessing and, overall, probably ended up doing a fair amount of damage to the planet (climate destruction through greedy consumer culture powered by advances in science and technology).
+So, given that it is hard to make mental images of a huge interference pattern of oscillators, we may use the metaphor of "forms channeling the flux" to keep the conversation going.